MihirGanguli-tech/loanguard-project/README.md

 - **Serverless:** No need to provision or manage servers

 - **Pay per request:** The API incurs no compute cost when idle because the billing is based on usage (requests and compute time).
 API Gateway throttling set to 5 requests per second in the very unlikely event that there is abuse or extreme traffic spikes.

+- **Tradeoff:** Infrequent traffic means cold starts, since no execution environment is kept running between requests.
+Because the container is also heavy (pandas, scikit-learn, LightGBM), the first request's latency is much higher than any following warm requests.
+This could be mitigated with Provisioned Concurrency, which keeps an instance warm at all times, but at additional ongoing cost.
 ---

 ## Challenges